 Call (602) 833-1110 for Experienced Representation!

 When large trucks like 18-wheelers are involved in an accident, the consequences can be devastating.
-Occupants of passenger vehicles are likely to suffer serious or catastrophic injuries, and severe cases can result in death.
-The costs of medical treatment can be high.
-Adding to the financial burdens is a loss of income, as victims may need to miss work as they recover.
-If the truck accident was caused by another person’s or entity's negligence or recklessness, victims could take action against them to seek compensation for damages.
-Unfortunately, these matters can be extremely difficult because several parties may be liable for the crash, which means a claim or lawsuit may be filed against any of them.
+Occupants of passenger vehicles often suffer serious or catastrophic injuries, and severe cases can result in death.
+The costs of medical treatment are high.
+Adding to the financial burdens is a loss of income, as victims may need to miss work during recovery.
+If the truck accident was caused by another person’s or entity's negligence or recklessness, victims could take action to seek compensation for damages.
+Unfortunately, these matters are complicated because several parties may be liable for the crash, which means a claim or lawsuit may be filed against any of them.

 If you or a loved one was injured in a truck accident in Phoenix, you could have a personal injury lawyer assist with your case and help you hold the responsible parties accountable.
-At IBF Law Group, we recognize the challenges individuals face when pursuing compensation.
-Still, we also recognize the importance of obtaining the financial recovery needed to cover losses and expenses.
+At IBF Law Group, we recognize individuals' challenges when pursuing compensation.
+We also understand the importance of obtaining the financial recovery needed to cover losses and expenses.
 That is why we listen to our clients’ accounts of the incident and develop personalized solutions to seek justice on their behalf.
+Our personalized approach ensures that each case is thoroughly investigated, identifying all liable parties and maximizing the potential for recovering due compensation.

 Common Causes of Truck Accidents

-Thousands of large truck accidents happen every year.
-While some of these collisions are unavoidable accidents, others result from negligence or recklessness.
-They often result in costly damages and significant injuries.
+Thousands of significant truck accidents occur each year.
+While some collisions are unavoidable, others result from negligence or recklessness, often leading to costly damages and significant injuries.

 Common causes of truck accidents include the following:

 - Driver fatigue: Truck drivers can be on the road for long stretches.
-Regulations exist concerning required rest periods.
-Still, not all drivers adhere to them, perhaps because they are trying to make unrealistic deadlines or simply don’t feel they need a break.
-Unfortunately, operating a big rig when exhausted can lead to a lack of safe vehicle control.
+Regulations exist concerning rest periods.
+Still, not all drivers adhere to them, perhaps due to unrealistic deadlines or feeling they don’t need a break.
+Unfortunately, operating a truck when exhausted can lead to a lack of safe vehicle control.

 - Distracted driving: A truck driver who takes their hands off the steering wheel, eyes off the road, or mind off driving could hit other vehicles or structures, causing a serious accident.

 - Improper cargo load: Large trucks must be loaded according to regulations.
-If the truck carries too much weight or the cargo is placed haphazardly in the trailer, the driver could have difficulty steering or stopping the vehicle.
-Similarly, if the load is not correctly secured, it could shift or fall off the truck, hitting other vehicles or creating obstacles on the road that other drivers must dodge.
+If a truck carries too much weight or the cargo is placed haphazardly, the driver could have difficulty steering or stopping.
+If the load is not correctly secured, it could shift or fall off, hitting vehicles or creating obstacles drivers must dodge.

-- Mechanical failure: A problem with the design or construction of vehicle parts can compromise the safe operation of the truck.
+- Mechanical failure: Problems with the design or construction of vehicle parts can compromise safe operation.

 - Inadequate training: If a trucking company puts a driver on the road before they are ready, the driver might be ill-equipped to respond to hazardous situations.